KathiravanGopi/PRODIGY-TASKS/README.md

 3. Executing the Visualization
 - Run the script.
-- The code will load the data, process it, and create a bar chart representing the age distribution in the population dataset.
+- The code will load the data, process it, and create a bar chart representing the distribution in the population dataset.

 # Usage
 Use this project to: